Service Calls

 $250 for the first two hours. $100 an hour after that.

-The $250 covers the trip, the diagnosis, and most small fixes (a tripped breaker, a loose connection, a settings problem).
-If a repair needs parts, we quote them before we touch anything.
+The $250 covers the trip and the diagnosis, and most small fixes (a tripped breaker, a loose connection, a settings problem) get cleared the same visit.
+If a repair needs parts, you see the price before any work starts.
 Nothing happens to your wallet that you didn't approve first.
 And if the system turns out to be past saving, we tell you straight.

 How a service call goes.